Powerlevel9k/powerlevel9k/segments/pyver/README.md

 ## Configuration

-This segment shows the version of Python being currently used when calling `python`
+Similar to the `pyenv` segment, this segment shows the version of Python being currently used when calling `python`, without the use of any external python module

 * If the current Python version is the same as the global Python version, nothing will be shown.